Fine-Tuning a Time Series Foundation Model with Wasserstein Loss: Experiments

 \subsection{Fine-Tuning Results}

-As discussed in Section \ref{main}, we fine-tuned the pretrained Chronos-T5 (Small) model.
+As discussed in Section \ref{main}, we fine-tuned the pretrained Chronos-T5 (Small) model\footnote{The code is available at \href{https://github.com/ChernovAndrey/chronos-forecasting-wasserstein.git}{https://github.com/ChernovAndrey/chronos-forecasting-wasserstein.git}}.
 For each dataset, we conducted $1000$ fine-tuning steps, with the initial learning rate set to $0.001$, which linearly decreased to $0$ over the course of the steps.
 We fine-tuned the model using three different loss functions.
 The first two, Wasserstein-1 (W1) and Wasserstein-2 (W2), correspond to equation \ref{eq:wasserstein_distance_1D}, with $p=1$ and $p=2$, respectively.
 The third loss function is the standard cross-entropy loss.
 Additionally, we calculated metrics for the model without fine-tuning.

 Figures \ref{fig:mase} and \ref{fig:wql} present the results for MASE and WQL, respectively.
 Appendix \ref{appendix} provides the MASE and WQL values for each dataset.
 The Wasserstein loss significantly outperforms cross-entropy loss in point estimation; however, we observe a degradation in the WQL metric.
 This is a direct result of the loss design.
 Since we use a degenerate distribution as the target in the Wasserstein loss, the forecasted distribution becomes sharper and less suitable for quantile estimation compared to cross-entropy loss.
+See Appendix \ref{appendix_dist} for futher details.